 Exploring the Past in Old Cromwell Town

-Visitors can now wander through historical buildings that reflect the town's gold mining and pioneering past, including London House Stables, Captain Barry's cottage, the Cobb & Co Store, Belfast Store and Jolly's Seed & Grain Store.
+Visitors can now wander through historical buildings, dating between 1860 and 1900, including London House Stables, Captain Barry's cottage, the Cobb & Co Store, Belfast Store and Jolly's Seed & Grain Store.

 From the wharf, the 1929 kauri launch MV Waitika takes passengers on a leisurely cruise on Lake Dunstan, exploring rugged gorges and gold mining remnants.